-Babies love blueberry pancakes and so do toddlers, older kids and adults.
-I have already shared our favorite banana pancake recipe with you and this one is just as great with a slight ingredient variation including the dairy free and egg free options.
+I have already shared our favorite baby pancakes with banana with you and this one is just as great with a slight ingredient variation including the dairy free and egg free options.

 - Milk is used as the liquid, but you can also use buttermilk (use plant based milk for dairy free version).